 GRAMMY Camp tuition is $1,500 for each five-day nonresidential camp.
 Lunch will be provided.

 Need–based financial assistance is available and interested applicants must complete the Financial Assistance Form in addition to completing all other application materials.
 We encourage everyone who is interested in GRAMMY Camp to apply, regardless of your financial situation.
 Over the past few years, over 70% of those who have applied for financial aid have received some form of assistance, in the form of either a partial or full scholarship.

 Yes, there is a one–time $25 application fee for GRAMMY Camp.
 Please note – even if you are applying for more than one session, career track, or field, you only need to pay the $25 fee once.
 You may either pay by credit card when you submit your online application, or mail a check or money order in with your audition materials made payable to the GRAMMY Museum Foundation. *Please note this application fee is non-refundable even if you decide not to complete the application.

 No, for each Career Track you apply for, there are specific requirements that you must also submit.
 See the Audition tab for more information.

-The final deadline is April 30 and all materials should be received by the GRAMMY Museum on or before that date.
+The deadline to apply for GRAMMY Camp is March 31 and all materials should be received by the GRAMMY Museum on or before that date.
 Should you need additional time, please email us to request an extension.

 Camp will have a full complement of GRAMMY Museum staff who will be on–site with Campers during their days at GRAMMY Camp.